dchenk/msgp/README.md

 //go:generate msgp
 ```

-The `msgp` command will generate serialization and deserialization methods for all exported type declarations in the file.
+The `msgp` command will tell `go generate` to generate serialization and deserialization methods for all exported type declarations in the file.

 You can [read more about the code generation options here](https://github.com/dchenk/msgp/wiki/Using-the-Code-Generator).